gtache/fxml-compiler/README.md

 - `fx:script` is not supported
 - Possible bugs (file an issue if you see one)
-- Expression binding is limited
+- Expression binding is (very) limited
 - Probably not fully compatible with all FXML features (file an issue if you need one in specific)
+- All fxml files must have a `fx:controller` attribute

 ## Parameters